jjblock21/software_rasterizer_2/README.md

 # software_rasterizer_2
-A simple software rasterizer I wrote for learning C
+A simple software rasterizer I wrote for learning C.

 ### Build
 Build with GNU Make, Makefile is Windows only. \